 An account could be flagged for a due diligence procedure if something in the system has flagged it.
 These are standard financial service provider procedures in line with AML and CTF practices.

-- Wallet is exposed to illicit activities or clandestine websites or exchanges,
+the wallet is exposed to illicit activities or clandestine websites or exchanges.